zerolawtech/ZAP-Tech/docs/index.rst

 License
 =======

-This project is licensed under the `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0.html>`__ license.
+The code in this project is licensed under the `GNU GPLv3 <https://github.com/zerolawtech/ZAP-Tech/blob/master/LICENSE>`__ license.

 Contents
 ========